-Jennifer Brooks, PhD, Jack Mitchell, Elizabeth Nagelin-Anderson, MA , and Diana Zuckerman, PhD, National Center for Health Research
+Jennifer Brooks, PhD, Sasha Milbeck, Jack Mitchell, Elizabeth Nagelin-Anderson, MA , and Diana Zuckerman, PhD, National Center for Health Research

 The U.S. Food and Drug Administration (FDA) requires that supplement companies label ingredients in their products.
-Eight chemicals are banned.
+Companies making supplements need not even inform the FDA before producing or selling their products.
+However, eight chemicals are banned.
 Otherwise, companies are basically free to sell any product that isn’t proven dangerous.
-In other words, companies making drugs to prevent, diagnose, treat, or cure disease must first prove the drugs safe and effective, but the FDA must show evidence that a supplement is unsafe before it can limit its marketing or sales.2 Companies making supplements need not even inform the FDA before producing or selling their products.
+In other words, companies making drugs to prevent, diagnose, treat, or cure disease must first prove the drugs safe and effective, but the FDA must show evidence that a supplement is unsafe before it can limit its marketing or sales.
 And, unlike drugs, the FDA does not regulate dietary supplements for purity or quality.
 Moreover, unlike drug makers, the manufacturers of supplements are not required to report to the FDA health problems that might be related to their products.
 A supplement’s “guarantee” does not mean a guarantee to work or be safe.

 Why are there basically no safeguards to protect Americans from dietary supplements that don’t work, are contaminated, or don’t contain the ingredients listed on the bottle?